 Butterflies prefer open and sunny areas such as meadows and along woodland edges that provide bright flowers, water sources, and specific host plants for their caterpillars.
 Gardeners have been attracting butterflies to their gardens for some time.
 To encourage butterflies place flowering plants where they have full sun and are protected from the wind.
 They usually look for flowers that provide a good landing platform.
 Butterflies need open areas (e.g., bare earth, large stones) where they can bask, and moist soil from which they wick needed minerals.
 Butterflies eat rotten fruit and even dung, so don't clean up all the messes in your garden!
 By providing a safe place to eat and nest, gardeners can also support the pollination role that butterflies play in the landscape.
-There is a large diversity of butterflies on Prince Edward Island and it is common to see the Canadian Tiger Swallowtail (Papilio canadensis), the Long Dash Skipper (Polites mystic), the Brown Elfin (Callophrys augustinus), and the White Admiral (Limenitis arthemis).
+In the South-Central Nova Scotia Uplands, approximately seventythree butterfly species have been regularly recorded.
+In Nova Scotia, it is common to see the Common Wood-Nymph (Cercyonis pegala), Common Ringlet (Coenonympha tullia), Mourning Cloak (Nymphalis antiopa), Northern Spring Azure (Celastrina lucia), and White Admiral (Limenitis arthemis).